-How to trade the DAX index
+How to trade or invest in the DAX index

 The DAX tracks the prices of Germany’s 30 biggest listed companies.
-Learn all about DAX trading with our comprehensive guide – including what moves the index’s price, plus a few tips to help you get started.
+Learn all about DAX investing and trading with our comprehensive guide – including what moves the index’s price, plus a few tips to help you get started.

-How do you trade the DAX?
+How do you trade or invest in the DAX?

 Trading the DAX